eliot bates: Anatolian music, oud, audio engineering, digital music cultures

 2005-6 Turkish Ministry of Education Higher Education Grant

-2004 FLAS Grant (Bogaziçi Üniversitesi Summer Language Program, intermediate level Turkish)
+2004 Foreign Language and Area Studies (FLAS) Grant (Boğaziçi Üniversitesi Summer Language Program, intermediate-level Turkish)

 2003,7 UC Berkeley Department of Music Conference Travel Grant (SEM 2003, SEM 2007)